hisham32/Course-Scheduling-Optimization/readme.md

 # CEE Scheduler Microservice + Desktop UI

-This repository contains a complete course scheduling system built for the Department of Civil and Environmental Engineering at the University of Utah.
+This repository contains a complete course scheduling optimization system built for the Department of Civil and Environmental Engineering at the University of Utah.
 It uses an **Integer Programming model with Gurobi** to assign courses to time slots while respecting prerequisites, co-requisites, lab/discussion structures, and slot preferences.

 Backend: **FastAPI + Docker**